Kyvvu

 Where we are

-Kyvvu is deployed in enterprise environments across regulated industries in the Netherlands — financial services, insurance, healthcare — inspecting agent behavior in production.
-Our approach to runtime governance is documented in our arXiv paper Runtime Governance for AI Agents: Policies on Paths, and has been discussed in a joint perspective with a leading AI conformity and certification partner.
+Kyvvu is deployed in enterprise environments across regulated industries in the Netherlands — financial services, insurance, healthcare — enforcing on agent behaviour in production.
+Our approach is documented in the arXiv paper Runtime Governance for AI Agents: Policies on Paths, and is aligned with Anthropic's Zero Trust for AI agents framework (May 2026) — the ASK is a privacy-first, in-process realization of its "verify every action" principle.

 Kyvvu is delivered through a small set of authorized partners — tier-1 consultancies and AI governance specialists who handle integration, policy design, and ongoing support.
 We work alongside them on every deployment.